 The cumulative performance of the hypothetical Reference Asset in Table 5 is 0% for 10 trading days.
-The return of the hypothetical the T-Rex 2X Long Bitcoin Daily Target ETF for the 10-trading day period is -6.12%, while the return of the T-Rex 2X Inverse Bitcoin Daily Target ETF is -19.45%.
+The return of the hypothetical a 2X Long ETF for the 10-trading day period is -6.12%, while the return of a 2X Inverse ETF is -19.45%.
 The volatility of the hypothetical Reference Asset's performance and lack of a clear trend results in performance for each hypothetical Fund for the period which bears little relationship to the performance of the hypothetical Reference Asset for the 10-trading day period.